Parametric architecture

-Parametricism is a style within contemporary avant-garde architecture, promoted as a successor to Modern and Postmodern architecture.
-The term was coined in 2008 by Patrik Schumacher, an architectural partner of Zaha Hadid (1950–2016).
-Parametricism has its origin in parametric design, which is based on the constraints in a parametric equation.
-Parametricism relies on programs, algorithms, and computers to manipulate equations for design purposes.
+Parametric architecture or Parametricism is a contemporary architectural style and theoretical framework associated with algorithmic and parametric design methods.
+Parametricism emphasizes continuous variation, differentiation, and the correlation of architectural elements through computational processes.
+The term was coined in 2008 by Patrik Schumacher, who described it as a successor to modernism and postmodernism and proposed it as a new global architectural style for the 21st century.

 Aspects of parametricism have been used in urban design, architectural design, interior design and furniture design.
 Proponents of parametricism have declared that one of the defining features is that "Parametricism implies that all elements of the design become parametrically variable and mutually adaptive."
 According to Schumacher, parametricism is an autopoiesis, or a self-referential system, in which all the elements are interlinked and an outside influence that changes one alters all the others."

 Parametricism rejects both homogenization (serial repetition) and pure difference (agglomeration of unrelated elements) in favor of differentiation and correlation as key compositional values.
 The aim is to build up more spatial complexity while maintaining legibility, i.e. to intensify relations between spaces (or elements of a composition) and to adapt to contexts in ways that establish legible connections.
 This allows architecture to translate the complexity of contemporary life processes in the global Post-Fordist network society.

 History

+Origin of the Term

+The term Parametricism was introduced in 2008 by architect and theorist Patrik Schumacher.
+Schumacher presented the concept as a new architectural style intended to succeed modernism and postmodernism, arguing that advances in digital design technologies had enabled a coherent formal and organizational approach based on parametric modeling.
+The term was publicized in lectures and essays and further developed in subsequent publications, where Schumacher outlined a series of principles intended to define the style.

+Although parametric design techniques had been used in architecture prior to 2008, particularly in computational and algorithmic design practices emerging in the late 20th century, Parametricism refers specifically to Schumacher’s theoretical framing of these techniques as a unified stylistic movement.

+Background

+The theoretical and technical foundations associated with Parametricism developed over several decades prior to the introduction of the term in 2008.
+Long before the widespread use of digital modeling, architects and engineers —including Antonio Gaudi, Erich Mendelsohn, Frei Otto, Frederick Kiesler, and Kiyonori Kikutake— experimented with systems-based design, structural optimization, and form-finding processes.

+During the late 20th century, architectural discourse increasingly engaged with concepts derived from systems theory, complexity, and non-linear organization.
+Movements such as Deconstructivism challenged rigid geometrical composition and explored fragmented and dynamic spatial arrangements.
+While these approaches were not parametric in a digital sense, they contributed to a broader shift away from static, orthogonal forms.